 A scholarly text of the highest caliber in terms of information and readability.
 Film noir and hard-boiled detective fiction enthusiasts of all levels of knowledge will find the book not only captivating, informative, and accessible, but a pure, page-turning delight. -- Literature Film Association News

 An excellent overall job, highly recommended to fans and scholars of Chandler alike. -- Mystery Scene Magazine

 Phillips explores every nook and cranny of Chandler’s unhappy Hollywood years—including his well-known clashes with fellow egoists Billy Wilder and Alfred Hitchcock. -- Tucson Weekly

 Raymond Chandler, Film noir, Detective fiction, Detective movies

 Film and Media Studies

 Phillips, Gene D., "Creatures of Darkness: Raymond Chandler, Detective Fiction, and Film Noir" (2000).
 Film and Media Studies.
-Book 2.
+2.